 Adults weigh in at 2.6 to 3.7 pounds.

 A hyacinth macaw that is well cared for in captivity can live more than 60 years.
 Diet is especially important in achieving this lifespan.

-Known as "gentle giants", the Hyacinths are very affectionate birds by nature.
-They are easily trained using positive reinforcement and tend to bond strongly with their human caregivers.
+Though somewhat frightening in appearance due to its enormous size and powerful, sharp hooked beak, the hyacinth macaw is something of a gentle giant.
+Hyacinths are quite gentle by nature.
+They are easily trained by positive reinforcement and tend to bond strongly with their human caregivers.

 Hyacinth Macaws are a deep shade of solid blue, with bright yellow patches around the eyes and beak.